Preston Uranium Project Highlights:

 An aggressive work program is underway to systematically explore the Western Athabasca Syndicate Property Package using proven regional exploration methodologies.
 A VTEM plus time domain survey on the Preston Uranium Property has been completed and this type of survey has been used to locate basement conductors similar to the structures that host the high-grade uranium discoveries at Fission's PLS project.
 A tightly spaced airborne radiometric survey was flown to locate uranium boulder trains and in-situ uranium mineralization.
 Phil Robertshaw (P.Geo., Saskatchewan) is reviewing the geophysical data and will be providing detailed interpretation of the VTEM plus and radiometric data.
 A sophisticated targeting matrix is being used to identify and prioritize areas for ground-based follow-up.
 Targets are being prioritized based on a detailed criteria set consisting of similar geological features and exploratory indicators present at the nearby PLS discovery.

 The VTEM plus survey completed in August 2013 mapped over 300 kilometres of graphitic-type conductor segments, some approaching 10 kilometres in length, in the eastern blocks of the Preston Uranium Property.
 Basement geological trends in the furthest western block are oriented NW-SE, while those in the eastern blocks are W-SW to E-NE which is similar to Fission's PLS high-grade uranium discovery area.
 Cross-cutting structural features and flexures affecting the conductor traces, which are often associated with the high-grade uranium deposits of the Athabasca Basin, including the PLS discovery, are of particular interest.
 Initial interpretation of the radiometric data has identified areas with elevated uranium counts that can be correlated along and between multiple lines which may indicate the presence of radioactive boulder trains or in situ uranium mineralization.
-These radiometric features, particularly where possible source areas coincide with prospective EM conductors, are high-priority targets for follow-up ground work as this is the signature that led to the PLS discovery.
+These radiometric features, particularly where possible source areas coincide with prospective EM conductors, are high-priority targets for follow-up groundwork as this is the signature that led to the PLS discovery.

 Terralogic Exploration Inc. field crews have also completed a preliminary assessment of a small part of the Preston Lake South claims block within the Preston Uranium Property that was identified in an initial review of historic exploration data.
 The larger area contains clusters of anomalous uranium-in-lake sediment samples, anomalous uranium values in rock samples (up to 5.6 ppm), and the presence of kilometre-scale northeast-southwest trending graphitic faults associated with sulphides and anomalous radioactivity as identified with scintillometers.
 Field crews also completed preliminary water radon sampling, prospecting and scintillometer surveying.

-Historical Exploration on the Properties:
+Historical Exploration in the Preston Region:

 An initial review of historic exploration data on the Preston Uranium Property has identified a number of potential areas for follow up.
 One high-priority area has clusters of anomalous uranium in lake sediment samples, anomalous uranium values in rock samples (up to 5.6 ppm U), and the presence of kilometre-scale northeast-southwest trending graphitic faults associated with sulphides and anomalous radioactivity as identified with scintillometers.
 A review of historic data has also identified a significant uranium in lake sediment anomaly in the western part of the Preston Uranium Property.
 A sample collected by the Geological Survey of Canada returned a value of 4.8 ppm U, considered to be significant in an area with a background uranium value of 1 ppm U. This high uranium value may indicate either the down-ice glacial transport of uranium boulders from source or an in-situ source of uranium.
 For comparison, the highest value down-ice from the Patterson Lake South discovery is 3.8 ppm U. Management cautions that past results or discoveries on proximate land are not necessarily indicative of the results that may be achieved on these properties.